Tumitigil ang Mundo: Composition and lyrics

 "Tumitigil Ang Mundo" is a giddy track that runs for a total of four minutes and seven seconds.
 The song is set in common time with a tempo of 126 beats per minute and written in the key of C♯/D♭ major.
 The lyrics were written in Filipino, arranged, mixed and mastered by several musicians and producers from the local sound production house FlipMusic, that tackles about young love and the feeling of how someone's surrounding would crawl slowly and be magical whenever that character sees the person he/she love.

 Background and release

 "Tumitigil Ang Mundo" is the first original song of BGYO released over the last nine months that is not part of the original soundtrack.
-The snippet of the track was first heard weeks before the actual date of release via Star Music's social media platforms and it trended on Twitter as the ACEs anticipate the official release.
+The snippet of the track was first heard weeks before the actual date of release via Star Music's social media platforms.
+It trended on Twitter as the ACEs anticipated the official release.
 The track and its music video was released on 13 July 2022.